-Adeline now describes further events in her chapel’s history … “One section of the Wesleyan Methodists built the South Street Chapel and removed to it; the other section remained at the Old Cricket Ground Chapel, under the name of the United Methodist Free Church”.
+These objections were not sufficient to deter ‘the town’s Wesleyan Community‘ however, and a new chapel was to be built.
+In her description Adeline Wells states, incorrectly that “one section of the Wesleyan Methodists built the South Street Chapel and removed to it; the other section remained at the Old Cricket Ground Chapel, under the name of the United Methodist Free Church”.

 In the long run this is what happened though not quite in the order suggested by Adeline.
-The Wesleyan South Street Chapel was built in 1845, before the publication of all the ‘Fly Leaves’ and before the split in the Wesleyan Church.
+The building of the Wesleyan South Street Chapel was commenced in 1845, before the publication of all the ‘Fly Leaves’ and before the split in the Wesleyan Church.
 So the new chapel South Street was initially used by a united congregation, before the acrimonious divisions occurred.

-Bagshaw’s Directory of 1846 lists all Ilkeston’s churches and chapels of that time, one of which is occupied by the Wesleyan Methodists – referred to simply as ‘the Methodists’.
+Bagshaw’s Directory of 1846 lists all Ilkeston’s churches and chapels of that time, one of which,it states, is occupied by the Wesleyan Methodists – referred to simply as ‘the Methodists’.
 This is the new chapel, erected in South Street in 1845.

 (courtesy of Ilkeston Reference Library)